 While not all gloom and doom, the future of cruising is dependent upon what the cruise lines can do to prevent another outbreak and shed whatever tarnished image they’ve acquired.
 People who say they “hate” cruises probably have never been on one.
 Or maybe only one.

-The good news, and there has to be some ray of hope, is whatever changes are made to lessen the chance of getting sick, will probably become new industry standards.
+Changes made to lessen the chance of passengers to get sick will probably become new industry standards.
 This means a brighter outlook for the cruise lines and for the millions of cruise passengers who know how fabulous it is to take a cruise vacation.

 Where will you go on your next cruise and what ship?